liamgreenhill/liamnugent.me/posts/email-tracking-pixels.md

 But, by blocking these pixels, it’s so liberating to think that I’m part of a world that recognises this kind of tracking _isn’t okay_.
 Even for companies and people I trust.

-Beforehand, I’d been in this zombie state where I thought it couldn’t be even questioned.
+Beforehand, I’d been in this zombie state where I thought it couldn’t be questioned.
 I thought that using email meant people could track when you open it.
 And I thought that by sending a marketing email, it was my right to know who opened it and when.

 That’s so wrong!